yugabyte/yugabyte-db/docs/content/v2.8/quick-start/build-apps/java/ysql-yb-jdbc.md

 title: Build a Java application that uses YSQL
 headerTitle: Build a Java application
 linkTitle: Java
-description: Build a sample Java application with the Yugabyte JDBC Driver and use the YSQL API to connect to and interact with YugabyteDB.
+description: Build a sample Java application with the YugabyteDB JDBC Driver and use the YSQL API to connect to and interact with YugabyteDB.
 menu:
   v2.8:
     parent: build-apps